 - Complete a Development Application (DA) form and use the relevant checklist to make sure you have all of the necessary information.

-- Lodge your DA with Council's Development Helpdesk staff in person:
+- Lodge your DA and SEE with Council's Development Helpdesk staff in person:

 - at the customer service centre, corner of Vulcan Street and Campbell Street, Moruya